vivian-dai/Primes-as-a-Service/README.md

 ### Description

-Primes as a service is a medusa store for selling prime numbers for cryptography and RSA encryption.
+Primes as a service is a medusa store and e-commerce web application for selling prime numbers for cryptography and RSA encryption.

 ### Features
 - Multiple types of primes offered